BestTimesToVisit.com Logo

 packing

 Pack layers!
-Salt Lake City's weather can change dramatically throughout the day, especially during the shoulder seasons.
-Bring a light jacket or sweater, even in summer, as evenings can get cool.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
+Salt Lake City's weather can change dramatically throughout the day, especially during shoulder seasons.
+Bring comfortable walking shoes, as you'll likely be doing a lot of exploring on foot.
+If you plan on hiking, pack appropriate gear, including sturdy boots, water, and sunscreen.

 Weather Details